pingcap/docs-cn/optimistic-transaction.md

 ### Automatic retry

 If a write-write conflict occurs during the transaction commit, TiDB automatically retries the SQL statement that includes write operations.
-You can enable the automatic retry by setting `tidb_disable_txn_auto_retry` to `off` and set the retry limit by configuring `tidb_retry_limit`:
+You can enable the automatic retry by setting `tidb_disable_txn_auto_retry` to `OFF` and set the retry limit by configuring `tidb_retry_limit`:

 ```toml
 # Whether to disable automatic retry. ("on" by default)